PS5 restock date — track on Twitter, Target, Best Buy and more

 Target PS5 restock date

 Target PS5 restock dates have been hard to nail down.
 That's because the retailer tends to drop inventory in certain regions.
 For instance, someone in Chicago could see PS5 inventory at their local store, whereas a New Yorker might not see any inventory whatsoever.
-In addition, Target tends to do early morning restocks that occur before 8 a.m.
+In addition, Target tends to do early morning restocks that occur around 8 a.m.
 ET.
-That said, their last restock was this morning and it sold out in minutes.
+That said, their last restock sold out in minutes.

 One of the best ways to find out when PS5 restock hits online retailers is by following the Sony Twitter account.
 We also recommend following Twitter accounts such as @PS5StockAlerts, @GYXdeals, @mattswider, @PS5Drop and @Wario64, which are often first to have the latest updates on availability.